-A look at the price action in the foreign exchange market, within the context of fundamenal developments.
+A look at the price action in the major currencies, US Treasuries and the S&P 500.

 Following yesterday's disappointing results by Visa, which is the largest DJIA component accounting for 8% of the index and which dropped nearly 3%, while AMZN's 10% tumble has weighed heavily on NASDAQ futures, it has been up to the USDJPY to push US equity futures from dropping further, which it has done admirably so far with the tried and true levitation pump taking place just as Europe opened.
 One thing to keep in mind: yesterday the CME quietly hiked ES and NQ margins by 6% and 11% respectively.
 A modest warning shot across the bow of what may be coming down the line?